reto-e/ai_innoventa/challenge.md

-How might we help our customers to access detailed information about destination cities, including local customs, transportation options, and housing markets, in order to make their relocation smoother?
+How might we help our customers to reduce the uncertainty and complexity associated with navigating a new country and culture when relocating abroad?